 Portuguese researcher receives award from the American Geophysical Union

-Fátima Abrantes, researcher from the Center for Marine Sciences - University of Algarve (CCMAR) and the Portuguese Institute for Sea and Atmosphere (IPMA), was distinguished by the American Geophysical Union (AGU) with the "Ambassador Award".
-The researcher is national delegate to the European consortium ECORD (European Consortium for Ocean Research Drilling) of the international program IODP (International Ocean Discovery Program) and co-delegate, along with the FCT, to JPI Oceans, platform in the area of marine and maritime research.
+Fátima Abrantes, a researcher at the Centro de Ciências do Mar - Universidade do Algarve (CCMAR) and the Instituto Português do Mar e da Atmosfera (IPMA), was awarded the "Ambassador Award" by the American Geophysical Union (AGU).
+The researcher is the national delegate to the European consortium ECORD (European Consortium for Ocean Research Drilling) of the international program IODP (International Ocean Discovery Program) and co-delegate, together with FCT, to JPI Oceans, a platform in the area of marine and maritime research.

-This award annually distinguishes five personalities who have made an outstanding contribution in areas such as: social impact, service to the Earth and space community, scientific leadership, and talent/career promotion.
-The award recognized excellence in scientific research, education, communication, and outreach activities by Fátima Abrantes, Ph.D., a researcher in Marine Geology who is dedicated to the study of the history of the oceans in the geological past.
+This award annually honors five personalities who have made an outstanding contribution in areas such as: social impact, service to the Earth and space community, scientific leadership, and talent/career promotion.
+The award recognized the excellence in scientific research, education, communication and outreach activities of researcher Fátima Abrantes, who holds a PhD in Marine Geology and is dedicated to studying the history of the oceans in the geological past.
 She has authored 110 scientific articles and co-edited the book "Reconstructing Ocean History: A Window into the Future and The Climate of the Mediterranean Region".

-The AGU will formally present the awards, December 10-13, 2021 at the fall meeting in New Orleans, LA.
+The AGU will formally present the awards between December 10 and 13, 2021 at the fall meeting in New Orleans, LA.

 Photo: CCMAR